Twin MDs battle entrenched racism in the medical world

 “We still have to hold their feet to the fire,” she said.

-–In psychiatry, impulsive, disruptive behavior in white children is often labeled attention deficit disorder, a diagnosis that often guarantees classroom accommodations.
-Identical behavior in Black kids is more often labeled conduct disorder, leading to detention rather than accommodations “unless they have a really sharp parent who advocates the hell out of it,” Jackson said.

-–A commonly used algorithm for kidney function gauges it differently in Black patients, potentially leading to undertreatment of kidney disease.
-Rush University Medical Center is among several U.S. health systems that recently stopped using that algorithm.

-The sisters’ message isn’t new, said Dr. David Ansell, a physician at Rush who has worked with their institute.
+The sisters’ message isn’t new, said Dr. David Ansell, a Rush physician who has worked with their institute.
 But their timing is uncanny — coming at the convergence of a deadly pandemic that has highlighted racial health inequities, a rise in white supremacism, and civil unrest over police brutality.

 At such a moment, he said, the sisters can make a difference.

-Their curiosity in science and medicine started young.
-James remembers taking ‘’field notes’’ while spying on people.
+Their scientific curiosity started young.
+James remembers taking “field notes” while spying on people.
 Jackson remembers turning their mother’s blue bead case into a bug hospital.

 Their parents were hard-working and supportive, but the twins didn’t tell them when they were accepted at Cornell University, knowing the cost was prohibitive.
 They broke the news when they landed full scholarships.